How to Dispose of a Sofa

 Below is a table showing how much each London council charges to collect and dispose of a sofa.

 4. Pay a licensed waste collector to take it away

 If you don't fancy waiting for the council, would like the sofa collected from inside your property, or maybe have a few other things to dispose of at the same time, then you will need a waste collector.

 But make sure they are licensed as a waste carrier and properly insured.
 Bulky waste collection is an industry renowned for cowboy operators who charge cheaply only to dump your old sofa illegally in a field or layby.
 In other words, fly tipping.

 Use LoveJunk marketplace to get quotes from and compare customer ratings of licensed waste carriers.
-The typical charge for collection and disposal of a sofa that cannot be reused is £50 - £120 (the average is £75).
-Price varies according to the size and weight of your sofa (sofa beds typically cost more because they are so heavy), collection urgency, and also ease of access.
+The typical charge for collection and disposal of a 2 seater sofa that cannot be reused is £50 - £120 (the average is £63).
+Price varies according to the size and weight of your sofa (sofa beds and 3 seater sofas cost more because they are so heavy), collection urgency, and also ease of access.

 5. Pay your new sofa retailer to take it away

 Some furniture retailers offer a take-back service for your old sofa when you buy a new one from them.
 The table belows shows which retailers offer this service and how much they charge.
 ‘N/A’ means the retailer does not offer the service.
 Prices range from £80 to £150.
 Dunelm charges £80 to remove a 2 seater sofa.
 Whereas DFS tops the pops of prices with a whopping £129!